Aulic Council: Bentheim-Tecklenburg v. Prussia and Solms-Braunfels

 The County of Tecklenburg had been engaged in a succession dispute since the 1500s.
 In 1686, the Reichskammergericht issued a verdict which settled the conflict, splitting the territory between Bentheim-Tecklenburg and Solms-Braunfels.
 In 1696, Solms-Braunfels ceded their claim to Brandenburg-Prussia.
 When Prussia and Solms-Braunfels occupied Tecklenburg in 1701, Bentheim-Tecklenburg appealed to the Aulic Council.
 The conflict escalated when Solms-Braunfels formally sold Tecklenburg to Prussia.
 The Aulic Council declared this sale illegal.
 Prussia's activity was condemned by members of the Lower Rhenish–Westphalian Circle, in particular Münster and the Palatinate.
 At the Imperial Diet of 1722, Prussia, Solms-Braunfels, and the Reichskammergericht, challenged the Aulic Council's decision.
 Prussia claimed that since the Reichskammergericht had already reached a verdict on the case, the Aulic Council should have never reopened the case.
 The Aulic Council argued that the Reichskammergericht was not authorized to pass verdicts on disputed immediate Imperial estates, but the Reichskammergericht responded by claiming that Tecklenburg was not a county immediate to the Emperor, but only an allodial property.
 The case was unable to be settled in the diet.

 The Aulic Council continued to publish verdicts against Prussia throughout 1725, but failure of the council to enforce the case, coupled with the Emperor needing Prussia support with the Pragmatic Sanction, led to a 1729 treaty between Prussia and Bentheim-Tecklenburg.
 Bentheim-Tecklenburg would give up its claim to Tecklenburg, but would receive 750,000 Reichstaler.
 The Emperor ratified the treaty in 1730, and Prussia annexed Tecklenburg.

-Interestingly, the Tecklenburg case is an example of the Aulic Council somewhat going against Habsburg policy.
+The Tecklenburg case is an example of the Aulic Council somewhat going against Habsburg policy.
 Despite the Emperor Charles VI attempting to "woo" Prussia in exchange for agreeing to the Pragmatic Sanction, the Aulic Council remained steadfast in challenging Prussia's position in Tecklenburg.